 h.
-Fill out Form 4 in Appendix A (Forms 1-5).
-8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, a nswer the following questions about its coverage. a.
+Fill out Form 4 (See Appendix A: Forms 1-5 Templates).

+8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, an nswer the following questions about its coverage. a.
 The calendar year of the latest Sampling frame coverage study: 2018 b.
 Percent coverage from the latest Sampling frame coverage study: 96.2% c.
-Was a new study conducted in this reporting period? □Yes ⊠ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
+Was a new study conducted in this reporting period? ☐Yes ⊠ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
 The calendar year of the next coverage study planned: 2023 9.
-Has the Synar survey inspection protocol changed from the previous year? ∑ Yes □ No protocol (Append be reflec e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol (ix C).
-If the inspection protocol changed from the previous year, these changes must ted in the protocol submitted. a.
-If Yes, describe how and when this change was communicated to SAMHSA North Dakota requested and received approval by the Project Officer (Dr. Thia Walker) via email on May 11, 2021 to use youth inspectors ages 18-20 (only) to conduct the Synar survey.
-This was to ensure North Dakota complied with the guidance provided by SAMSA where it states, "SAMHSA...does require that States revise their methodology, inspection reports, and inspection protocols, to include the revised age requirements (under 21).
-In addition, the Synar survey results must now include results for sales to youth and young adults under the age of 21."
-The new protocol change of using youth ages 18-20 better aligns to the new ND state law where it is now illegal to sell or consume tobacco under the age of 21.
+Has the Synar survey inspection protocol changed from the previous year? ☐ Yes ⊠ No protocol (Appenda be reflec e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol ix C).
+If the inspection protocol changed from the previous year, these changes must eted in the protocol submitted.
+If Yes, describe how and when this change was communicated to SAMHSA b.
+Provide the inspection period: From 7/01/2019 to 9/30/2019 MM/DD/YY MM/DD/YY c.
+Provide the number of youth inspectors used in the current inspection year: 6 (3 male and 3 female) NOTE: If the state uses SSES, please ensure that the number reported in 9c matches that reported in SSES Table 4, or explain any difference. d.
+Fill out and attach Form 5 in Appendix A (Forms 1-5).
+(Not required if the state used SSES to analyze the Synar survey data.)